 The bill H. 4544 aims to amend several sections of the South Carolina Code of Laws related to medical malpractice and tort claims.
 Key changes include the introduction of new guidelines for determining when limitations on noneconomic damages do not apply, specifically in cases of gross negligence, felony convictions, or impairment due to alcohol or drugs.
 The bill also revises the definition of "occurrence" in the Tort Claims Act to clarify that multiple acts of negligence resulting in similar injuries will be treated as a single occurrence.
-Additionally, it establishes circumstances under which liability limits can be adjusted and makes conforming changes to the limited liability of charitable organizations.
+Additionally, it establishes circumstances under which liability limits may be adjusted and makes conforming changes regarding the limited liability of charitable organizations.

-05/08/2025: 15-32-220, 15-78-30, 15-78-120, 33-56-180
+Statutes affected: 05/08/2025: 15-32-220, 15-78-30, 15-78-120, 33-56-180

 Latest Version: 15-32-220, 15-78-30, 15-78-120, 33-56-180